Charles, Duke of Vendôme: Duprat and Louise against the parlement

 Though stalling the summoning of the pairs, the parlement requested Vendôme and the cardinal de Bourbon present their remonstrances to Louise.
 Both men were invited to sit in the parlement.
 On 12 September, the parlement wrote to Louise complaining that the independence of justice was threatened by enterprises of 'certain individuals' in the name of the Grand Conseil (i.e. Duprat).
 Louise remained firm in her faith in Duprat, and was wary of Vendôme who the body was pushing forward.

 The appeals of the parlement to the various members of the court (among them Vendôme) fell on deaf ears.
 Louise was increasingly confident in her position after reaching accord with England.
 She kept the three parlementaires who had come to meet with her waiting for six weeks then berated them for their own abuses of justice.
 She further accused them of trying to call an Estates General on their own authority.
 On 14 November, one of the parlementaires announced to the parlement in Paris that the government was liable to soon arrest some of its members.
 The parlement therefore opted to suspend its action against the disputed sees in return for the Grand Conseil likewise suspending its actions.
 Their wish to have Duprat before them was explained away as intended to produce 'brotherly and good discussions'.
-Louise was satisfied in this, knowing François upon his return would subdue the body.
+Louise was satisfied in this, knowing Francis upon his return would subdue the body.